leakyrelu/caarlos0.github.com/_posts/2017-03-04-distributed-locks-redis.md

 ---

 At [ContaAzul][], we have several old pieces of code that are still running in production.
-We are commited to gradually reimplement them in better ways.
+We are committed to gradually re-implement them in better ways.

 One of those parts was our distributed locking mechanism and me and [@t-bonatti](https://github.com/t-bonatti) were up for the job.